Icofunding/cgs-contracts/README.md

 #### getRevealedVote **Constant**

-Returns the revealed vote of the user
+Returns the revealed vote of the user.
+You must call hasUserRevealed first.
+If the user has revealed, if launcher an exception.

 **Params:**
 * voteId (uint): ID of the vote